ScottCybak/tsboilerplate/README.md

 # tsboilerplate

-A simple way for me to spin up typescript/vanilla projects, with a tiny library of common features that i have the tendancy to use.
+A simple way for me to spin up typescript/vanilla projects.
+Now with 0 cruft.

 ## Features

 ### Dev
-- `npm run dev` to spin up a lite server, that auto refreshes...
+- `npm start` to spin up a lite server, that auto refreshes...

-### Services
-- Http service - simple wrapper for restful requests
-- Cookie service - easier handling of cookies